Sociology (SOCI)

 SOCI 306 - Sociology of Work.
 3 Credits.

 Offered intermittently.
-Prereq., SOCI 101S and WRIT 101 and enrollment limited to Sociology majors.
+Prereq., WRIT 101.
+Restricted to students in the Sociology and Criminology majors and minors.
 An introduction to contemporary sociological debates on work including overwork, working poor, housework, globalization, mechanization, routinization, surveillance, and unions.
 Special focus on gender and class impacts on working life.

 SOCI 318 - Sociological Research Methods.
 3 Credits.

 Offered every term.
-Prereq., SOCI 101S, Sociology majors only, or consent of instr.
+SOCI 202 or STAT 216 or PSYX 222 recommended.
+Restricted to students in the Sociology and Criminology majors and minors.
 Methods of research in the social sciences including naturalistic observation, interviewing, measurement, experiments, surveys, content analysis, and basic data analysis.
-Required of all majors.

 SOCI 325 - Social Stratification.
 3 Credits.